theninthsky/client-side-rendering/README.md

 This case study will cover two major aspects: performance and SEO.
 We will see how we can achieve great scores in both of them.

-_Note: while this project is implemented with React, the majority of its tweaks are not tied to any framework and are purely browser-based._
+_Note that while this project is implemented with React, the vast majority of its tweaks are not tied to any framework and are purely browser-based._

 # Performance

 We will assume a standard Webpack 5 setup and add the required customizations as we progress.
 <br>
-The vast majority of code changes that we'll go throught will be inside the _[webpack.config.js](webpack.config.js)_ configuration file and the _[index.js](public/index.js)_ HTML template.
+Most of the code changes that we'll go throught will be in the _[webpack.config.js](webpack.config.js)_ configuration file and the _[index.js](public/index.js)_ HTML template.

 ### Bundle Size